 It helps to know some of the routes for getting around the area, especially since the price of being popular is also being crowded.
 Fortunately, almost everywhere you drive is a scenic drive in its own right.

 For Pigeon Forge visitors, you should know about Teaster Lane and Veterans Boulevard, that parallel Parkway north and south.
 From the north end of Pigeon Forge, the drive to Wears Valley and Townsend offers you a beautifully scenic way to get to Cades Cove and the national park without going through Gatlinburg.
+See our guides to Getting Around the Gatlinburg & Pigeon Forge Area, as well as the insider’s Back Roads and Shortcuts.
+And take a look also at our guides to Scenic Drives in the Smoky Mountains and Driving in the National Park.

 From Gatlinburg, check out Little River Road as your main escape to the west, dotted with scenic attractions, and ending in Cades Cove.
 And from both towns, don’t ignore the country to the east, especially the Cosby area.
 We have several features on lesser visited places here, waterfalls, picnic areas and nature trails that could just be the highlight of your stay.
+For an overview of the various areas in the national park that can help you plan your daily excursions from the cabin, see our guide to Special Areas of Great Smoky Mountains National Park.

 Always remember too that GPS may not work very accurately for you in the mountains.
 It’s useful to pick out places on map to get a better idea of the lie of the land, and explore some of the less traveled roads to get there.
 And stay tuned for more cabin resort orienteering to come!